Battle of Wireless Ridge: Final assault

-Some 40 soldiers in Rodriguez-Pérez's 1st Rifle Platoon and 20 soldiers in Aristegui's 3rd Rifle Platoon, after initially going to ground, were rallied and with 2nd Lt Rodriguez-Pérez at the head Delivered a frontal assault and in fact closed in with the British 12 Platoon, under the command of Lt Jonathan Page (following the death of Lt Barry at Goose Green).
+Some 40 soldiers in Rodriguez-Pérez's 1st Rifle Platoon and 20 soldiers in Aristegui's 3rd Rifle Platoon, after initially going to ground, were rallied and with 1st Lt Rodriguez-Pérez at the head Delivered a frontal assault and in fact closed in with the British 12 Platoon, under the command of Lt Jonathan Page (following the death of Lt Barry at Goose Green).
 The fight surged back and forth.
 Lt Page managed to hold the line, but only just with Major Neame's company practically having run out of ammunition seizing and defending their last objective.

 Commenting later on the action, retired Major-General John Frost (who in 1944 as a lieutenant-colonel had commanded 2 Para during the Battle of Arnhem) describes the attack on 12 Platoon: "For two very long hours the company remained under pressure.
 Small-arms fire mingled with all types of HE [high explosive rifle-grenades] fell in and around 12 Platoon's position as the men crouched in the abandoned enemy sangars [a type of fortification] and in shell holes."

 According to Neame: "Then from the east we got this counterattack.
 Jon Page, whose platoon I had left up that end did a really bloody good job.
 He managed to get hold of our artillery by flicking his radio onto their net, as we were still without our FOO.
 That broke up their attack."

-Private Graham Carter from D Coy confirms that some 20 men under Platoon Sergeant Ugo Rene Domínguezfrom Aristegui's platoon had managed to sneak into the rocks through which 12 Platoon had come earlier: "We were out in the open on limb, and it looked like 10 and 11 Platoons were shooting at us.
+Private Graham Carter from D Coy confirms that some 20 men under Platoon Sergeant Ugo Rene Domínguez from Aristegui's platoon had managed to sneak into the rocks through which 12 Platoon had come earlier: "We were out in the open on limb, and it looked like 10 and 11 Platoons were shooting at us.
 We asked the OC [Neame] to come over and check our position.
 He bimbled across seeming oblivious to tracer all around him, then wandered back.
 We thought, 'silly bugger'.
 Then our platoon commander [Lt Jonathan Page] stood up, shouted to everyone to keep down and was knocked over himself, hit in the leg.
 He was screaming and shouting, but when the medic stripped him off there was no wound, just massive bruising where the round had hit his ammunition pouch."

 Neame's officers and NCOs rallied the men to capture the final part of their objective and in the face of heavy fire, the Argentines having run out of ammunition, broke and retreated, covered by supporting machine gun fire, directed by Lt Horacio Alejandro Mones-Ruiz, the commander of the 2nd Rifle Platoon from Berazay's compañía.
 Privates Esteban Tríes and José Cerezuela of Rodriguez-Pérez's platoon, volunteered to stay behind and rescue their wounded platoon sergeant, Manuel Villegas, laboriously carrying him to Port Stanley.
 With both Argentine rifle platoons having suffered 4 killed and 23 wounded in 2 hours of night combat, Rodriguez-Pérez's force had suffered nearly 50% casualties.